AliOKeeffe/The-Animal-Association-Game/README.md

 - The easy game includes four animal cards - three of which are correct answers and one incorrect.
 - A different selection of cards is displayed each time a new game is started and the same card will never be duplicated in the same game.
 - The background image changes to an image of the habitat selected and the habitat name is inserted into the heading text.
-- The information bar at the top of the game area include a counter for incorrect attempts and a timer function.
+- The information bar at the top of the game area includes a counter for incorrect attempts and a timer function.
 - If the user selects a correct card it will turn green.
 If incorrect, the card will display a shake animation.
 - When the user clicks on the last correct card the timer stops, the game ends and the game over area appears.